ENikS/bitcoin-dev-msvc/README.md

 ## Ready to ... well, still workign on few bits and pieces.

 - All tests except one (Dos_tests.cpp has been filed as issue) are building
-- Working on fishing out all the run time problems
+- Only 71 out of 120+ tests are passing.
-- There are quite a few vector boundry violations
+- There are quite a few vector boundry violations so working on improving vector logic in the project.
-- And etc.